Bonso Electronics Reports Fiscal Year End Results

 HONG KONG, Aug.
-18, 2021 (GLOBE NEWSWIRE) -- Bonso Electronics International, Inc. ( BNSO), a designer and manufacturer of sensor-based products, reported its financial results for the fiscal year ended March 31, 2021.
+18, 2021 (GLOBE NEWSWIRE) -- Bonso Electronics International, Inc. (NASDAQ: BNSO), a designer and manufacturer of sensor-based products, reported its financial results for the fiscal year ended March 31, 2021.

 The Company reported a net income of $1.77 million or $0.36 basic earnings per share (or $0.34 diluted earnings per share) for the fiscal year ended March 31, 2021.
 The Company has filed its Annual Report on Form 20-F, which includes its audited financial statements for its fiscal year ended March 31, 2021, with the United States Securities and Exchange Commission (“SEC”).
 The Company’s Annual Report is available on the SEC's website at http://www.sec.gov/.